swiftlang/swift-evolution/proposals/testing/nnnn-add-issue-metadata-event-stream.md

 ### Schema changes

-We propose the following changes to the [event stream JSON schema][].
+We propose the following changes to the [event stream JSON schema][]:

 [event stream JSON schema]:
   https://github.com/swiftlang/swift-testing/blob/main/Documentation/ABI/JSON.md

+New common data types:

 - `comment` and `time` are currently type aliases which unify references to their respective concepts throughout the schema.
 In the future, we could